Scale (zoology): Reptilian scales

-Reptile scale types include: cycloid, granular (which appear bumpy), and keeled (which have a center ridge).
+Reptile scale types include cycloid, granular (which appear bumpy), and keeled (which have a center ridge).
 Scales usually vary in size, the stouter, larger scales cover parts that are often exposed to physical stress (usually the feet, tail and head), while scales are small around the joints for flexibility.
 Most snakes have extra broad scales on the belly, each scale covering the belly from side to side.

 The scales of all reptiles have an epidermal component (what one sees on the surface), but many reptiles, such as crocodilians and turtles, have osteoderms underlying the epidermal scale.
 Such scales are more properly termed scutes.
 Snakes, tuataras and many lizards lack osteoderms.
 All reptilian scales have a dermal papilla underlying the epidermal part, and it is there that the osteoderms, if present, would be formed.

+Many reptiles possess large scales not supported by osteoderms known as feature scales.
+The green iguana possesses large feature scales on the ventral sides of its neck, and dorsal spines not supported by osteoderms.
+Many extinct non-avian dinosaurs such as Carnotaurus and Brachylophosaurus are known to possess feature scales from skin impressions.

 Avian scales

 Birds' scales are found mainly on the toes and metatarsus, but may be found further up on the ankle in some birds.
 The scales and scutes of birds were thought to be homologous to those of reptiles, but are now agreed to have evolved independently, being degenerate feathers.

+Carcharodontosaurid theropod dinosaur Concavenator, is known to have possessed these feather-derived tarsal scutes.